iamjohnford/gusher/README.md

 - XML parsing with [libxml2](http://xmlsoft.org/)

-- "make"-like caching facility, where cache refresh is governed by a cached item's dependencies and its build procedure
+- "make"-like content caching facility, where cache is automatically refreshed as needed, according to a cached item's dependencies

-- simple templating facility, mainly for composing HTML
+- fast, simple templating facility, mainly for composing HTML

 - use of Linux kernel's ["inotify"](http://linux.die.net/man/7/inotify)
 subsystem to trigger application